-Mary Violet Leontyne Price was born an Aquarian on February 10th, 1927, in the deep southern town of Laurel, Mississippi.
-The world into which she entered was one of enforced segregation based on a person’s race and skin color.
-Price’s unique and unforgettable voice initially began its ascent through one of the few venues of classical music an African American had access to perform in the late 1950’s, that of the Ira Gershwin opera requiring an all-black cast, “Porgy and Bess”.
+Mary Violet Leontyne Price was born an Aquarian on February 10th, 1927, in the Deep South of lower Mississippi in a town called Laurel.
+The world in which she entered was one of enforced segregation based on a person’s skin color.
+Price’s unique and unforgettable voice initially began its ascent through one of the few venues of classical music an African American had access to perform in the late 1950’s, that of the George Gershwin opera requiring an all-black cast, “Porgy and Bess”.

 Uranus is the planetary ruler which oversees both the sign of Aquarius along with the breaking of societal norms and traditions.
 Throughout the decade of the 1960’s Uranus came into a series of touch-and-go conjunctions with the planet of transformational change, Pluto, causing a force of cultural upheaval to be unleashed upon American society at large.
 This force of societal and cultural change blazed a pathway for Leontyne Price’s voice to soar beyond the token outlets of performance assigned to her race and brightly shine on the international stage through every facet of that most demanding of vocal aesthetics, otherwise known as opera.

-Price’s artistry, along with her Aquarian ability to represent both her race and her country placed the African American singer in global demand as one of the world’s greatest dramatic sopranos of her generation, who performed with an extensive repertoire consisting of pieces written in Italian, French, German, Russian, as well as her native English, which spanned the medium of opera nearly in its entirety.
+Price’s artistry, along with her Aquarian ability to represent both her race and her country placed the African American singer in global demand as one of the world’s greatest dramatic sopranos of her generation with an extensive repertoire consisting of pieces written in Italian, French, German, Russian, along with her native English.

 “I was a tradition breaker in the most grandiose art form.” says Price.